Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 - Add spices to dishes to aid digestion

-- Consume enough fiber by providing fruits, vegetables, legumes and (whole) cereals
+- Consume enough fiber by providing fruits, vegetables, legumes and (whole) grains

-- Limit the consumption of ultra-processed industrial products with a high concentration of additives to avoid an imbalance in the intestinal flora
+- Limit the consumption of ultra-processed industrial products with a high concentration of additives to avoid an imbalance of the intestinal flora

-Tip #1 – Adopt good hydration for a transit in action
+Tip #1 - Adopt good hydration for active transit

-Hydration is the first key to a healthy transit.
-Indeed, by providing enough water to the body, we allow it to function well and this allows the food bolus to be hydrated and the stools to form correctly.
+Hydration is the first key to a healthy bowel movement.
+Indeed, by providing enough water to the body, we allow it to function properly and this helps hydrate the food bolus and form stools correctly.
 Water is mainly absorbed in the small intestine, as are all nutrients.
-The excess water found in the colon is absorbed there to support the basic functions of the body but also to dehydrate the stools and form them.
+Excess water found in the colon is absorbed there to support the basic functions of the body but also dehydrate and form stools.

 Tip #2 - Diversify and balance your diet

-The basis of nutrition is, above all, food.
-Adopting a balanced and diversified diet is the first line of defense to avoid the occurrence of metabolic, digestive and hormonal disorders.
+The foundation of nutrition is, above all, diet.
+Adopting a balanced and varied diet is the first line of defense against the onset of metabolic, digestive, and hormonal disorders.

 Dietary balance

-Our nutrition advice : break down your meal plates into 3 parts, half representing vegetables, a third composed of proteins (animal or vegetable) and the second third composed of starchy foods (rice, pasta, quinoa, bread).
+Our nutritional advice : divide your meal plates into 3 parts, half representing vegetables, a third composed of proteins (animal or vegetable) and the second third composed of starchy foods (rice, pasta, quinoa, bread).

 Food diversification